Resist Online Surveillance

 WireGuard privacy controls - Define a custom schedule for automatic key and IP address rotation.

 AntiTracker that blocks ads, adware, malicious websites and data harvesting trackers.

 Killswitch / Firewall option on macOS, Windows, Linux, Android and using the built-in On-demand feature on iOS.
 Offers protection against DNS, IPv6, disconnection and WebRTC leaks.

 Private non-logging DNS servers accessible through our VPN.

 Multi-hop VPN routes.
 Connect through multiple servers in separate jurisdictions for enhanced privacy.

-Port forwarding for OpenVPN, reserved on all servers (excluding USA).
+Port forwarding for WireGuard and OpenVPN, reserved on all servers (excluding USA).

 Pause VPN for when you need to disable the VPN temporarily after which connection is automatically restored (except iOS).

 Obfsproxy to circumvent censorship (Windows, macOS and Linux clients).

 Using a VPN should be part of an overall strategy to protect your privacy - but only if you trust the VPN provider more than your ISP.